lucabaz98/Digit_Classification/README.md

 ```
 ## Customization

-You can customize the MLP model by modifying the following parameters in `main.py`:
+You can customize the models by modifying the following parameters in `main.py`:

 - `num_layers`: Number of hidden layers in the MLP.
 - `layers_units`: Number of units in each hidden layer.